mbikovitsky/panopto-dl/README.md

 Note: the specified URLs will be placed side-by-side into a single video, playing simultaneously;
 the inputs will be stacked _horizontally_ in order of their appearance on the command-line.

+Note: if only a single URL is given, it will be downloaded and moved to the specified location without any further processing; if the target filename's extension does not match the actual downloaded content, the correct extension will be appended.

 ```
 panopto_dl.py [-h]
               [--preset {ultrafast,superfast,veryfast,faster,fast,medium,slow,slower,veryslow,placebo}]